CIS1275CPPI/MlengelaP5/README.md

 3. Write your results to 2 decimal places of precision.

+Ask the customer if they want to estimate another room.
+When the customer has finished, write a good-bye message to the customer before exiting.

 # Core Features
   * Overloaded Functions
   * Pointers and References